- Plesk for Windows

 To change the hostname on Windows Server 2012 and newer:

 1.1.
-Go to Control Panel > System > Change Settings > Change... and insert another Computer name (which should contain no more than 15 characters).
+Go to Control Panel > System > Change Settings > Change... and insert another Computer name (which should not contain more than 15 characters).

 1.2 Restart the server.